zcaiElvis/LeadershipGender/README.md

-# Gender
+## Code for the manuscript "Organizational leadership gender differences in medical schools and affiliated universities."

-Primary analysis can be found in <script/analysis.R>
+Primary analysis can be found in <vignette.R>

-Processed data can be found in <data/processed/data.csv>
+Processed data can be found in <data/processed/>